Abdullahkhan100/react-revision/README.md

 # react-revision

-revison react in 2024 december
+revison react in 2024 December